 Byzantine bureaucracy was a highly developed and advanced system of civil officials.
-These officials hailed from all classes of society and attained a rich education in Greek philosophy, science and classics.
-Specialised training and education for special departments also existed, so many bureaucrats were also specialists in their fields.
+These officials hailed from all classes of society and attained a rich education in Greek philosophy, science, and classics.
+Specialized training and education for special departments also existed, so many bureaucrats were also specialists in their fields.

 Role of Christianity in Byzantine Politics

-From its inception, the Byzantine Empire was marked by a strong control of the Emperor over the role and function of the Church.
-This was especially reinforced after subsequent Byzantine Emperors allowed Christianity to spread in the Empire and eventually began to actively support it while condemning other faiths.
+From its inception, the Byzantine Empire was marked by strong control of the Emperor over the role and function of the Church.
+This was specially reinforced after subsequent Byzantine Emperors allowed Christianity to spread in the Empire and eventually began to actively support it while condemning other faiths.